-The staff and I are delighted to welcome you to the school and would like to share with you important information about studying at Newnham Croft.
-We are a school who very much believe in being at the heart of the community and we strive to deliver an exciting, challenging and creative education that pupils thoroughly enjoy.
+We are a school who has inclusivity at its core, treating each child as an individual and celebrating both our differences and similarities.
+We are at the heart of the local community and we strive to deliver an exciting, creative education that pupils enjoy, both in content and challenge.

 In this prospectus you will find key information about our aims, curriculum and philosophy, as well as links to more comprehensive information available on our website.
 Important aspects of school life are also explained, such as how we organise our school, what we expect regarding attendance, behaviour and details about our very active Governing Body and Parent Teacher Association.
-Please read this prospectus in conjunction with our school website and if anything is not clear please feel free to contact either the school office or myself on the emails provided on the front cover.
+Please read this prospectus in conjunction with our school website and feel free to contact either the school office or myself on the emails provided on the front cover.